ycrao/ddl-to-object/README.md

 >   PR is welcome!
 You can do some coding stuff to support another language.

 - java: generate entity class with auto snake_style to camelStyle naming in properties, bring comments, using lombok plugin for getter/setter, with package directory support
-- golang: generate to struct with tag and comments
+- golang: generate to struct with tags and comments
 - php: generate to simple class with namespace and comments support
 - python: generate to simple object with comments support
 - support any other program language?: pull request is welcome